bwbensonjr/mapoli/districts/README.md

 - [x] Make subdirectories for each office
 - [x] Page for each office listing all districts
 - [x] Detail pages for each district
-- [ ] Refactor maps code
+- [x] Refactor maps code
 - [x] Add district links to map
-- [ ] Put maps in district pages
+- [x] Put maps in district pages
-- [ ] Consider putting maps at top of office pages
+- [x] Consider putting maps at top of office pages
+- [x] Add menu to get to summary pages